Grapefruit19/ethereum-event-bug/README.md

 This bug occurs with versions of truffle greater than 4.1.3, up to and including 4.1.13.

 This bug occurs with the current version of Geth (as well as older versions) and the current version of Quorum.
 It does not occur with ganache-cli, which makes me suspect it's an issue with Geth (which Quorum is a fork of).
-Particularly, I believe it's an issue with solc, though I don't have any proof of that.
+In particular, I believe it's an issue with solc, as the jump from 4.1.3 to 4.1.4 updates solc from 0.4.19 to 0.4.21.

 # Steps to Reproduce